dmotz/trystero/README.md

 ### `joinRoom(config, namespace)`

 Adds local user to room whereby other peers in the same namespace will open communication channels and send events.
+Calling `joinRoom()` multiple times with the same namespace will return the same room instance.

 - `config` - Configuration object containing the following keys: